karina6188/Lab08-LINQ/README.md

 1.2: Create classes for json data and add constructor functions. - 2019 Oct 24

 1.3: Add codes to read json file and use deserializer to convert data into object. - 2019 Oct 24

+1.4: Write a method called AllNeighborhoods() to count how many neighborhoods are in the data. - 2019 Oct 24